I changed the comments on the diagrams for REG and COP to make it more consistent:

 joining the community don't get overrun by the freelancers and consultants.

-Therefore, I have set up a draft, discussed it with some core members and added it to the
+Therefore, I have set up a draft, discussed it with some core members (big thanks to Frank)

 I was asked to help applying PaR for a business process of an organizational unit of a

 I was surprised about the modernity of that organizational unit, but I had to explain why

 I'm always talking about development processes for complex projects and what that finally means.

 However, I have added that question to the FAQ page.

 Several good discussions ongoing after the presentation of PaR at the re:WORK conference

 in Berlin.
 Some people and companies are also actively working on in.